llaville/graph-uml/README.md

 ## Quick Start

-Once [installed](#install), you can use the following code to draw an UML class diagram for your existing classes:
+Once [installed](#install), you can use the following code to build UML class diagram for your existing classes:

 ```php
 <?php